Lethalz/ZetV2/Guitar/Circle of fifths.md

 It only goes up to 7 flats/sharps because the first note always repeats

-it works for flat as well
+it works for flat as well (use order of flats)

 F G A Bb C D E
 Bb C D Eb F G A